 Take a look at some of the Canadian visas available from the Philippines.

 Canadian Work Visa

 An employer-specific work permit is more limiting.
-You will have to work for a specific employer, in a specific location, for a set period of time.
-Note that before you can apply for this type of work permit, your employer must provide you with.
+You will have to work for a specific employer, in a specific location, for a set period.
+Note that before you can apply for this type of work permit, your employer must provide you with it.

 - A copy of your employment contract, or

 - A copy of a labour market impact assessment (LMIA)